awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.Components.md

 A Redis \(cluster mode enabled\) cluster contains 1–90 shards \(in the API and CLI, called *node groups*\)\.
 Redis \(cluster mode disabled\) clusters always contain just one shard \(in the API and CLI, one node group\)\.
 A Redis shard contains one to six nodes\.
 If there is more than one node in a shard, the shard supports replication\.
 In this case, one node is the read/write primary node and the others are read\-only replica nodes\.

-For improved fault tolerance, we recommend having at least two nodes in a Redis cluster and enabling Multi\-AZ with automatic failover\.
+For improved fault tolerance, we recommend having at least two nodes in a Redis cluster and enabling Multi\-AZ\.
 For more information, see [Mitigating Failures](FaultTolerance.md)\.

 As demand upon your Redis \(cluster mode disabled\) cluster changes, you can scale up or down\.
 To do this, you move your cluster to a different node instance type\.
 If your application is read intensive, we recommend adding read\-only replicas Redis \(cluster mode disabled\) cluster\.
 By doing this, you can spread the reads across a more appropriate number of nodes\.